KrrishSak/Blockchain-Visualizer/README.md

 - You can tamper data and observe the hash inconsistency, simulating an invalid chain

 ## 📦 Installation
+### Make sure you have these two files committed:
+package.json
+package-lock.json

+Then, just run:
+npm install

+…to rebuild the node_modules folder locally.
 ```bash
 # Clone the repo
 git clone https://github.com/yourusername/blockchain-visualizer.git